javrasya/fakejira/README.rst

        cd fakejira
        pip install -r requirements.txt
        python manage.py migrate
-       python manage.py loaddata base/fixtures/base.yaml
+       python manage.py bootstrap

-It is ready to workflowing now.
-All configuration and scenario in the video tutorial is created by loading the fixture file.
+It is ready to bbe used now.
+All configuration and scenario is bootstrapped.

 **Here are few things you can test;**